-As Tanzania is close to the equator there can be some variations in weather, but typically it has 4 main seasons.
-It is considered an all-year destination, but the season you visit will greatly impact your experience, so be sure to choose the correct season for the experience you would like.
+As Tanzania is close to the equator, there can be some variations in weather, but typically it has 4 main seasons.
+It is considered an all-year destination, but the season you visit will greatly impact your experience, so be sure to choose the correct season for the experience you’re looking for.

-The ‘long rainy season’ (March, April & May)
+The long wet season (March, April & May)

-This is when Tanzania receives the majority of its rainfall and is fairly consist every year.
+This is when Tanzania receives the majority of its rainfall and is fairly consistent every year.
 Safaris at this time of the year can become complicated as road conditions deteriorate and animals disperse from water sources.
-This is certainly not the ideal season to be on safari so be prepared to get a bit wet and muddy!
-In March the wildebeest are usually calving in the Southern Serengeti, around the Ndutu area, and although harsh, predator viewing is particularly incredible during this time.
+This is certainly not the ideal season to be on safari so be prepared to get a bit wet and muddy.
+In March, the wildebeest are usually calving in the Southern Serengeti, around the Ndutu area, and although harsh, predator viewing can be incredible during this time.

 These rains are not as intense as the main rainy season and can be unpredictable and vary considerably from year to year.
 A safari at this time of the year can be enjoyable provided you don’t mind the chance of a little rain.

-This is the peak season for tourism and Tanzania where rainfall is unusual, and days are normally clear and sunny.
+This is the peak season for tourism where rainfall is unusual, and days are normally clear and sunny.
 Keep in mind that temperatures vary depending on location and altitude.
-This is considered to be the best time for safari because animals start to congregate around water sources, making the viewing of iconic animals more predictable.
+This is considered the best time for safaris because animals start to congregate around water sources, making the viewing of iconic animals more predictable.

 It is between August and September when the annual wildebeest migration starts to cross the Mara River.
-This event which is considered the ‘greatest show on earth’ and is high on many traveller’s bucket lists.
-In Tarangire National Park the Silale Swamp becomes a hotspot for incredible game viewing and so does the Ruaha River in Ruaha National Park where large lion prides hunt buffaloes along the riverbanks.
+Often regarded as the ‘greatest show on earth’, it’s an experience high on many travellers’ bucket lists.
+In the Tarangire National Park, the Silale Swamp becomes a hotspot for incredible game viewing, as does the Ruaha River in Ruaha National Park where large lion prides hunt buffaloes along the riverbanks.

-This is the period between the short and long rainy seasons and rain cannot be totally ruled out.
+This is the period between the short and long rainy seasons where rain cannot be completely ruled out.
 It is, however, a great time of the year to travel.
-Many areas are still green from the short rains, so photographs are clear, crisp and will have vibrant colours.
+Many areas are still green from the short rains, so photographs are clear and crisp with vibrant colours.
 Birding is also at its peak as migratory birds have now arrived and the area teems with great flocks.